How to Find Help Treating a Mental Health Problem

 Learning to Cope With Mental Health Issues

 Learning to cope with mental health issues is difficult, but it can be done.
 Through a combination of medical attention and lifestyle changes, you can improve the quality of your life.
 While most mental illness can’t be cured permanently, the symptoms can be managed to the point where the affected individual is able to lead a normal and productive life.
-If your symptoms are interfering with your daily life, but you don’t know where to start, call our hotline at 1-888-997-3147.
+If your symptoms are interfering with your daily life, but you don’t know where to start, call our hotline at 1-888-997-3147(Who Answers?).
 Our specialists will be happy to help you take the next step towards mental health, and we’re available 24/7 to take your call.

 How to Treat Mental Health Problems